scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Socrates:** just, magically for now
 **Glaucon:** alright
 **Socrates:** say, MIT's central computer was 91
-**Socrates:** someone on machine 92 at MIT asks 91, its gateway computer to send an email to `socrates@9`
+**Socrates:** someone on machine 92 at MIT asks 91, its gateway computer, to send an email to `socrates@9`
-**Socrates:** MIT looks up all the announcements it has seen, and notices that the last person who announced 9 was 5, my university's gateway
+**Socrates:** MIT looks up all the announcements it has seen, and notices that the last computer that announced 9 was 5, my university's gateway
 **Socrates:** so it sets up the link 92---91---5---9
 **Socrates:** so my friend's PC---MIT gateway---Athens gateway---Socrates' PC
 **Socrates:** now, here's the big jump